 Star Wars films are notorious for using working titles to throw off the public and keep production costs low in terms of locations and services.
 Episode VI — Return of the Jedi was shot under the guise of a horror movie called Blue Harvest.
 Meanwhile, Episode II — Attack of the Clones poked fun at the negative response to prequel trilogy’s Gungan leader with the title Jar-Jar’s Big Adventure.

 Sometimes the production title can offer clues, though they may not make sense until after the film is released.
-Fantha Tracks has reported that the working title for Episode IX will be trIXie.
+Fantha Tracks has reported that the working title for Episode IX was trIXie.
 The site claims that “the same research methods and public sources were used by the same team to uncover the production names of every Disney-era Star Wars film to date.”

 The Force Awakens was shot under the title AVCO, which Bleeding Cool reported was the name of the theater in Los Alamos where a young J.J.
 Abrams saw the first Star Wars film.
 So what does trIXie refer to, if anything?
-It appears to simply be a way to get the roman numeral for the number 9 in the title, but there could be more to it, and we will circle back when we have more information.
+It appears to simply be a way to get the roman numeral for the number 9 in the title.

 Following in the footsteps of the Star Wars trilogies that came before it, the current three-part story arc had its main characters separating in Episode VIII — The Last Jedi, the middle chapter of the saga (much like the characters did in Episode II — Attack of the Clones and Episode V — The Empire Strikes Back).
-As with those previous trilogies, though, they’re expected to reunite in the third chapter — at least, that’s what franchise actor John Boyega seems to think.
+As with those previous trilogies, though, the cast will reunite for one big team-up for the concluding installment.